CarmenK2/ETL-project/README.md

 5. Wine Australia: https://wineaustralia.com

 ## How to use this database
-1. Run vinyard.ipynb to get all Western Australian Wineries and upload to Postgres
+1. Run WA Winery Data & Locations.ipynb to get all Western Australian Wineries and upload to Postgres
 2. Run Weather.ipynb to get all weather data and upload to Postgres
 3. Run soils.ipynb to get all soil data and upload to Postgres
 4. Run winery_data1.ipynb to get all production and sales data and upload to Postgres